Co-Parenting through COVID-19

 As millions of people around the globe start practicing social distancing and self-quarantine, they are separating themselves from everyone but their immediate family members.
-However, for divorced or separated parents who have shared care arrangements they are facing an even greater uncertainty when faced with complying with court orders and parenting plans.
+However, for divorced or separated parents who have shared care arrangements, they are facing even greater uncertainty when faced with complying with court orders and parenting plans.

-Already, family lawyers are being inundated with calls from concerned and unsure parents worried about allowing their children to return to the other parents’ home in fear that the other parent may not be practicing social distancing.
-They are contemplating keeping their child away from the other parent, in violation of a shared-custody agreement – but wonder how courts will react and how it may affect them moving forward.
+Already, family lawyers are being inundated with calls from concerned and unsure parents worried about allowing their children to return to the other parent’s home in fear that the other parent may not be practicing social distancing.
+They are contemplating keeping their child away from the other parent, in violation of a shared custody agreement – but wonder how courts will react and how it may affect them moving forward.

-With many family courts closed or delaying hearings, families with co-parenting arrangements will have to make up arrangements as they go along.
-Our advice is to try to work together – however difficult that may be – to provide for the best interests of their children, and to preserve a sense of fairness and equity, both emotionally and legally, however, custody is shared.
+With many family, courts closed or delaying hearings, families with co-parenting arrangements will have to make up arrangements as they go along.
+Our advice is to try to work together – however difficult that may be – to provide for the best interests of their children and to preserve a sense of fairness and equity, both emotionally and legally, however, custody is shared.

-As many businesses and workplaces shut down or move to work from home arrangements, many parents may find opportunities to adjust schedules so the child can be cared for by one parent or the other, rather than bring in the care of sitters, nannies or members of the extended family.
+As many businesses and workplaces shut down or move to work-from-home arrangements, many parents may find opportunities to adjust schedules so the child can be cared for by one parent or the other, rather than bring in the care of sitters, nannies, or members of the extended family.

 Public health experts say it’s best to limit social circles to reduce the spread of the coronavirus.